united medicare advisors logo dark

 Where you live may also make a difference in the amount you’ll pay for your Medigap premiums.
 The 2016 Medicare Supplement Price Index noted that men and women over 65 living in Manhattan were paying 68 percent more for their premiums than the lowest priced premiums in the country.
 Insurance companies consider average wealth in any area and charge what they believe residents can afford to pay.

 Some health insurance companies offer discounts on Medicare Supplement premiums for women.
 These firms reason that women typically live longer and thus pay more for their health coverage over the long term, so they can afford to reduce the monthly rate.
-Females also tend to enjoy better health and thus claim less because they’re more risk-averse.
+Women also tend to enjoy better health and thus claim less because they’re more risk-averse.

 Studies show that smokers typically have more health complaints than nonsmokers, so it stands to reason that Medicare Supplement plans are costlier for smokers than for people that don’t smoke.
 A Kaiser Family Foundation report released in 2013 found that smokers typically pay 12 percent more every month for their Medicare Supplement plan premiums than non-smokers.